-Sixteenth-century glovemakers who perfumed their ware with it were said to have been spared from the cholera.
-Seventh-century grave robbers who washed with its essence miraculously escaped the Justinian plague.
+Sixteenth-century glovemakers who perfumed their ware with it were said to have been spared from cholera.
+Seventh-century grave robbers who washed with their essence miraculously escaped the Justinian plague.

 The name is derived from the Latin verb lavare – which means “to wash.”
 Both its pinnate, silvery-green leaves and its gorgeous purple-blue flowers issue a fragrance that’s crisp, sparkling, floral, and sweet.